-It was 6:00 p.m. on a cold Wednesday night in February 2014.
+It was 6 p.m. on a cold Wednesday night in February 2014.
 My legs were dangling from the patient table as I sat anxiously at an urgent care facility waiting for the doctor to come in.
 My right calf had continued to swell and throb over the last several days, to the point where I was limping around work.
-It had been ten days since the initial pain in my calf started, and my leg now felt as though there was a tourniquet wrapped around it.
-I suspected something was wrong as the first few days were painful.
-It felt like several Charlie horses radiating throughout the calf muscle.
+It had been 10 days since the pain in my calf started, and my leg now felt as though there was a tourniquet wrapped around it.
+It felt like several charley horses radiating throughout the calf muscle.
 However, I thought I had injured something after doing an at-home workout.
 I grew up playing sports and was trained to push through injuries, which is what I thought I was doing.

 After 30 minutes, the doctor walked in, took one look at my leg, and said, “You need to go straight to the ER.
 You might need emergency surgery.
 Your leg is swollen, and it’s warm to the touch.
 I think you may have a blood clot.”
 That’s all I needed to hear for panic to set in.
 I went to my car and called my husband in tears.
 Blood clots!?
 I thought there was no way the doctor could be right.
 I was a healthy, 30-year-old woman.
 I mean, sure, could I have been eating better?
 Absolutely.
 But I was young, active, and a non-smoker.
 Who gets blood clots at my age?